unbroken-dome/gradle-testsets-plugin/README.md

 This will add the artifact `<projectName>-integrationTest.jar` to the project's artifacts.

-### Specifying environment variables for the testSet
+### Specifying environment variables for the testSet test task

-Optionally, you can specify the environment variables that will be available during the testSet's test runtime process.
+Optionally, you can specify the environment variables that will be available during the testSet's test task runtime process.
 To activate this simply set property `environmentVariables` to a Map<String, Object>:

 ```groovy
 testSets {